 - Students receiving funding will also be able to have their experience listed on their transcript (for 0 to 3 credits) and earn credit for the experience either through the EPIC 481 course or through their major academic department.
 All students, even those not seeking internship credit, will be required to complete a few assignments throughout their experience.

-- All students are encouraged to create a poster on their experience and participate in EPIC Expo in the semester after their experience.
+- All students are expected to create a poster presentation for EPIC Expo in the semester after their experience.

-- If you are applying for an international internship, you MUST hold a valid passport that will not expire in the next year.
+- If you are applying for an international internship, you MUST hold a valid passport that will not expire at least six months after your planned date of departure from the host country.
 If you do not have a passport, you will need to show proof of application at the time that you apply.